-Many of us programmers have a curious personality deep inside.
-New things are like a toy box to us that we have to open and explore.
+Many of us programmers have a curious personality.
+New things are like a toy box to us: we just have to open it and explore.
 However, daily life is not always like that.
-Instead of looking for new things we can end up repeating routines even when there is a need to leap outside our comfort zone.
-When I notice that I am getting into a rut, I start to fight against it by actively developing myself.
+Instead of looking for new things we can end up repeating routines.
+When I noticed that I was getting into a rut, I started to fight against it by actively developing myself.

 As application developers, we are above all professionals at problem solving.
-The journey to leave the comfort zone began with the realisation that it is useful to think about solving problems from the perspective of problem solving.
+The journey to leave the comfort zone began with the realisation that it's useful to think about solving problems from the perspective of problem solving.
 Could something be done better?

 Learning new things is inspiring